-Whole of our bodily functions to run normally need healthy kidneys.
-It is very important to take care of our diet and habits so as to save the kidneys from diseases.
-Western diet is a major load on the kidneys by making the fixed acids that overwhelm the kidney's excretory systems and damage them.
+One needs a healthy kidney for the whole body to function normally.
+It is very important to take care of the diet and habits to save the kidneys from diseases.
+Western diet is a major load on the kidneys, overwhelming the kidney's excretory systems and damaging them.

-Major risk factors for the kidney disease: Diabetes and hypertension, high cholesterol, fluid and electrolyte imbalances, hormonal imbalances, mineral imbalance in body, bone disorders and heart diseases that compromise the blood supply of the kidneys.
+Major risk factors for kidney disease are diabetes and hypertension, high cholesterol, fluid and electrolyte imbalances, hormonal imbalances, mineral imbalance in the body, bone disorders, and heart diseases that compromise the blood supply of the kidneys.

-Anywhere in the body, start as a local infection by the pathogens mainly bacteria, then spreading to the bloodstream and causing its devastating effects on the whole body, it is all we call septicemia.
+This condition occurs anywhere in the body starting as a local infection by the pathogens, mainly bacteria, then spreading to the bloodstream and causing devastating effects on the whole body.

-Major risk factors for septicemia: Extremes of ages (young and older people), immune system weakness, burns, physical trauma and wounds, abscess and cellulitis, intravenous catheterizations like central venous line for parenteral nutrition in hospitalized patients, urinary tract catheters, abdominal drains, chest tubes, unvaccinated individuals are at greater risk, hospitalized patients, organ transplant patients on chemotherapy for cancer treatments.
+Major risk factors for septicemia: Extremes of age (young and older people), weak immune system, burns, physical trauma and wounds, abscess and cellulitis, intravenous catheterizations like the central venous line for parenteral nutrition in hospitalized patients, urinary tract catheters, abdominal drains, chest tubes, unvaccinated individuals are at greater risk, hospitalized patients, and organ transplant patients on chemotherapy for cancer treatments.